amikulska735/currency-converter-react/README.md

 https://amikulska735.github.io/currency-converter-react/

 ## Description
 This is my second project created for a programming course.
 This project converts PLN to GBP, USD and EUR.
+You can see a current date.

 ## Used features
 HTML, CSS, JavaScript, BEM convention, Git, Node.js, Webpack, Babel, JSX.